 A screen reader is an assistive technology that helps people with disabilities such as blindness, vision impairment, and low vision.
 The screen reader renders the various webpage elements like the text, buttons, and images as speech and braille output.
 There are various types of screen readers for different environments.
 As one of the leading accessibility testing companies, we make it a point to familiarize ourselves with all the top tools.
 And JAWS is definitely one of the best options out there.
-So in this JAWS Testing Tutorial, we will be exploring the important shortcut keys in JAWS and have a step-by-step guide to get started with JAWS for testing purposes.
+So in this JAWS Testing Tutorial, we will be exploring the important JAWS Hotkeys and have a step-by-step guide to get started with JAWS for testing purposes.

 Did You Know?